Medicine Lake Volcano

 The Medicine Lake shield rises about 1200 m above the Modoc Plateau to an elevation of 2376 m.
 Lavas from Medicine Lake Volcano are estimated to be at least 600 km3 in volume, making Medicine Lake the largest volcano by volume in the Cascade Range (Newberry Volcano in Oregon has the second largest volume).
 Lava Beds National Monument lies on the northeast flank of the volcano.

 Medicine Lake Volcano has been active for 500,000 years.
 The eruptions were gentle rather than explosive like Mount St. Helens, coating the volcano's sides with flow after flow of basaltic lava.
 Medicine Lake is part of the old caldera, a bowl-shaped depression in the mountain.
 It is believed that the Medicine Lake volcano is unique, having many small magma chambers rather than one large one.

+The Medicine Lake Highlands are largely managed by the United States Forest Service as part of Klamath, Shasta–Trinity, and Modoc National Forests.
+In 2025, President Joe Biden established Sáttítla Highlands National Monument to protect the area from development.

 Caldera

 Medicine Lake is in the caldera of the volcano, which measures 7 by 12 km.
 The caldera may have formed by collapse after a large volume of andesite was erupted from vents along the caldera rim.
 The distribution of late Pleistocene vents, mostly concentrated along the rim, suggests that ring faults already existed when most of the andesite erupted.
 No single large eruption has been related to caldera formation.
 The only eruption recognized to have produced ash flow tuff occurred in late Pleistocene time, and this eruption was too small to account for formation of the caldera.
 Later conclusions were that Medicine Lake caldera formed by collapse in response to repeated extrusions of mostly mafic lava beginning early in the history of the volcano (perhaps in a manner similar to the formation of Kilauea caldera in Hawaii).
-Several small differentiated magma bodies may have been fed by and interspersed among a plexus of dikes and sills.
+Several small differentiated magma bodies may have been fed by and interspersed among a network of dikes and sills.
 Late Holocene andesitic to rhyolitic lavas were derived by fractionation, assimilation, and mixing from high alumina basalt parental magma.
 The small lake from which Medicine Lake volcano derives its name lies within the central caldera.